Mozzetta: Papal mozzetta

-The pope wears five versions of the mozzetta: the summer mozzetta, which is of red satin; the winter mozzetta, which is of red velvet trimmed with white ermine fur; the red serge mozzetta, which is worn during Masses for the deceased; the red cloth mozzetta, which is worn during the Lenten and Advent season; and the Paschal mozzetta, which is of white damask silk trimmed with white fur.
-The Paschal mozzetta is worn only during Eastertide.
+The pope wears five versions of the mozzetta: the summer mozzetta, which is of red satin; the winter mozzetta, which is of red velvet trimmed with white ermine fur (the Winter season is November 25 to Ascension Day); the red serge mozzetta, which is worn during Masses for the deceased; the red cloth mozzetta, which is worn during the Lenten and Advent season; and the Paschal mozzetta, worn only during the Easter Octave, which is of white damask silk trimmed with white fur.

 The winter mozzetta and the Paschal mozzetta fell into disuse during the pontificate of John Paul II (1978–2005), but their use was briefly restored by Benedict XVI (2005–2013) before being discontinued again by Francis (2013–2025).
 Benedict wore the winter mozzetta during the papal station at the image of the Madonna near the Spanish Steps that traditionally marks the beginning of Rome's winter season, and he wore it on all the occasions in the winter season where this garment was appropriate.

-The use of the mozzetta was restored by Pope Leo XIV (2025–present) after his election, along with the golden pectoral cross.
+The use of the papal mozzetta was restored by Pope Leo XIV (since 2025) after his election, along with the golden pectoral cross.